Analyzing Transformers in Embedding Space: Interpretability Experiments

 \subsection{Parameter Interpretation Examples}

-We take GPT-2 medium \citep{radford2019language} and manually analyze its parameters.
+\textit{Attention Module} \ \ \ We take GPT-2 medium (345M parameters; \cite{radford2019language}) and manually analyze its parameters.
 GPT-2 medium has a total of 384 attention heads (24 layers and 16 heads per layer).
 We take the embedded transition matrices $E' \WVO^i E$ for all heads and examine the top-$k$ pairs of vocabulary items.
 As there are only 384 heads, we manually choose a few heads and present the top-$k$ pairs in Appendix~\ref{appendix:samples_wvo} ($k=50$).
 We observe that different heads capture different types of relations between pairs of vocabulary items including word parts, heads that focus on gender, geography, orthography, particular part-of-speech tags, and various semantic topics.
 In Appendix~\ref{appendix:samples_wqk} we perform a similar analysis for $\WQK$.
+We supplement this analysis with a few examples from GPT-2 base and large (117M, 762M parameters -- respectively) as proof of concept, similarly presenting interpretable patterns.

+A technical note: $\WVO$ operates on row vectors, which means it operates in a ``transposed'' way to standard intuition -- which places inputs on the left side and outputs on the right side.
+It does not affect the theory, but when visualizing the top-$k$ tuples, we take the transpose of the projection $(E' \WVO^i E)^\top$ to get the ``natural'' format \verb|(input token, output token)|.
+Without the transpose, we would get the \textit{same} tuples, but in the format \verb|(output token, input token)|.
+Equivalently, in the terminology of linear algebra, it can be seen as a linear transformation that we represent in the basis of row vectors and we transform to the basis of column vectors, which is the standard one.

-Appendix \ref{appendix:samples_ffn} provides examples of key-value pairs from the FF \sublayer{}s of GPT-2 medium.
+\textit{FF Module} \ \ \ Appendix \ref{appendix:samples_ffn} provides examples of key-value pairs from the FF \sublayer{}s of GPT-2 medium.
 We show random pairs $(k, v)$ from the set of those pairs such that when looking at the top-100 vocabulary items for $k$ and $v$, at least 15\% overlap.
 Such pairs account for approximately 5\% of all key-value pairs.
-The examples show how key-value pairs often revolve around similar topics such as media, months, organs, etc.
+The examples show how key-value pairs often revolve around similar topics such as media, months, organs, etc. We again include additional examples from GPT-2 base and large.

-Last, we show we can use embeddings to locate FF values (or keys) related to a particular topic.
+\textit{Knowledge Lookup} \ \ \ Last, we show we can use embeddings to locate FF values (or keys) related to a particular topic.
 We take a few vocabulary items related to a certain topic, e.g., \texttt{[`cm', `kg', `inches']}, average their embeddings,\footnote{We subtract the average embedding $\mu$ from $E$ before averaging, which improves interpretability.} and rank all FF values (or keys) based on their dot-product with the average.
 Appendix \ref{appendix:examples_lookup} shows a few examples of FF values found with this method that are related to programming, measurements, and animals.